The Performance: Background

 Music Executive Paul Carey came up with the concept for The Performance.
 He approached music producer David Arnold about the album project who had recently produced music scores for the James Bond franchise.
-Having entered semi-retirement and not toured for a few years, Bassey was unsure about recording again until she heard that a number of famous songwriters were keen to contribute to the album.
-With artists such as Manic Street Preachers, Gary Barlow, Nick Hodgson (of Kaiser Chiefs), and Pet Shop Boys involved, Bassey felt honoured by the contributions and agreed to do the album.
+Having entered semi-retirement and not having toured for a few years, Bassey was unsure about recording again until she heard that a number of famous songwriters were keen to contribute to the album.
+With artists such as Manic Street Preachers, Gary Barlow, Nick Hodgson (the then-drummer and backing vocalist of the Kaiser Chiefs), and the Pet Shop Boys involved, Bassey felt honoured by the contributions and agreed to do the album.
 The first song ready for the album was the Rufus Wainwright composition, "Apartment".
 The recording took place during 2009 with the orchestral arrangements taking place sometime before the vocals were laid down - a process Bassey was unfamiliar with.
 The vocal sessions took place in Grouse Lodge Studios, Westmeath, Ireland.

 Bassey commented that the songs were very different from anything she had recorded before, with songs such as "After the Rain" being in a much lower-key than she would normally use, while the Arnold composition "As God Is My Witness" was almost scrapped due to a disagreement about the arrangement.
 Gary Barlow said that he had struggled to complete his song, "This Time", and as Bassey found it lyrically too long, some sections were abandoned.
 Barlow came into the studio to play it to them, having been unable to record a demo in time.
 The only female writer, KT Tunstall revealed that her song "Nice Men" was originally titled "Nice Boys", but thought that a 72-year-old woman referring to 'boys' was perhaps distasteful.
 Of the Pet Shop Boys composition, "The Performance of My Life", Bassey remarked that the lyrics hit close to home and moved her to tears during recording.
 Songwriter Neil Tennant said that it was about a diva, who lived her life on stage but was not specifically about Bassey.
 At the end of the recording, Bassey said that the experience was both "frustrating, but exhilarating".
 Also of note is the song "Our Time is Now," a collaborative effort between veteran Bond composer and long-time Bassey collaborator John Barry and lyricist Don Black, with the duo having previously penned the Bond theme song "Diamonds Are Forever" for her in 1971.
 Of the finished album, she was said to be "ecstatic".

 No singles were released from the album, although separate sources named both "Apartment" and "This Time" as the first release.
 Ultimately, neither was made available.
 The album spent 8 weeks on the UK albums chart, peaking at No. 20.
 The album was certified gold by the BPI for sales of over 100,000 copies in the UK indicating that while it did not chart as highly as her previous album Get the Party Started, it ultimately outsold it.